EVVSK/Image-Captioner/README.md

 ## 📑 Notes

 - All training data is real (no dummy data).
-- Minimum 1000 COCO and 500 VIST samples are enforced.
+- Minimum of 1000 MSCOCO and 500 VIST samples are enforced.
 - The project is ready for deployment and further research.

 ---